Google’s secretive ATAP lab is imagining the future of smart devices

 For what it’s worth, Kaufman argues that the headcount that matters most isn’t ATAP’s own.
 “There’s that quote everyone uses—I always butcher it,” he says. “‘If you want to travel fast, travel alone.
 If you want to get travel far, travel together.’
 I don’t care how many smart engineers we hire.
 If I can tap into 100,000 Googlers, that just feels like a really good idea.”
 He adds that one of his most critical responsibilities is exploring all the opportunities for collaboration—not just with other parts of Google but also far-flung Alphabet siblings such as Verily and Waymo.

 More than seven years after ATAP began teasing its first research projects, it’s hardly a startup within Google.
-But even if its history to date is short on world-changing achievements, its brainpower remains formidable.
+But even if its history to date is short on world-changing breakthroughs, its brainpower remains formidable.
 Its increasing integration with other parts of the company makes sense.
-And if it succeeds at imbuing Google hardware with the kind of smarts the company’s software has always had, Google’s patience with the whole idea will look … well, smart.
+And if it succeeds at imbuing Google hardware with the kind of smarts the company’s software has always had, Google’s patience with the whole idea will look . . . well, smart.